-All three tasks asked participants to relate a particular quantity (e.g., the height of a Ferris wheel cart) to the total distance traveled of an object moving at constant speed.
-This was an intentional choice by the researchers, who noted the facility with time-based motion tasks that many experts in math-based disciplines have acquired.
-The research demonstrated that mathematics graduate students were likely to: \begin{itemize} \item[(1)] Directly covary the quantities asked for in the task (in some cases, with prompting from the interviewer), and \item[(2)] Equally divide the domain of the task, or large sections of the motion, into small sections to compare the change in the two quantities and then map these equal segments to their graphs \cite{Hobson2017}. \end{itemize} In this paper, we report the results from our replication study and compare our observations to those provided by Hobson and Moore.
-We then discuss the results from the extension studies that examined a broader set of physics contexts and included a larger population.
-We report on the patterns we observed across all the studies as physics experts reasoned covariationally.
+All three tasks asked participants create a graph to represent the relationship between between a particular quantity (e.g., the height of a Ferris wheel cart) and the total distance traveled of an object moving at constant speed.
+Relating two distances was an intentional choice by the researchers, who noted the facility with time-based motion tasks that experts in math-based disciplines typically acquire.
+The research found that mathematics graduate students were likely to: \begin{itemize} \item[(1)] Compare the change of the quantities in the prompt directly to one another (in some cases, with prompting from the interviewer), and \item[(2)] Divide the domain of the task, or large sections of the motion, into small, equally-sized sections to compare the change in the two quantities and then map these equal segments to their graphs \cite{Hobson2017}. \end{itemize} We were interested in what similar and different behaviors would emerge if we gave the same tasks to physics graduate students.